This Guide is Now Mobile Compliant

 The Charts below, are a Visualization of how over the last 40 years or more, "Price Inflation" has affected all of us in one way or another.

 There are general patterns you will recognize as you view these charts, below are a few questions you may ask yourself as you view them.

 *Important Note: The prices displayed on all of these Charts are calculated with the average price paid in the United States and are not specific to any brand or region of the United States.

-The first chart is the average increase in Median Income, over the past 70 years, in the United States.
+The first inflation chart is the average increase in the Median Income over the last 85 years.

-Most of the info was taken from the U.S. Census Bureau and is based on the average income for a U.S. citizen during the decade indicated.
-The chart practically explains the rest of the charts below it and how the price of the items we purchase has effected our lives.
+Most of the information obtained from the U.S. Census Bureau is based on the average income, a U.S. citizen, earned during the decade indicated.

 The next two charts are based on the prices of Bread and Milk.